manoa-bazaar/home-page/index.md

 Manoalist allows user to:

-- Register a account
+- Register an account
-- Login to view the items for sell
+- Log in to view the items for sell
-- Post for sell item information
+- Post items for sale
 - Rate seller after purchase

 ## User Interface Walkthrough

 ### Landing page

 When you first bring up the application, you will see the landing page that provides a brief introduction to manoalist.
-So sellers and buyers can read to know how this application works.
+Sellers and buyers can read to know how this application works.

 <a href="http://mymanoalist520.meteorapp.com/#/">manoalist landing page</a>